 top of page

-She's taught at Columbia University’s Graduate School of Journalism, where she graduated at the top of the 2020 class, receiving some of the institution’s highest awards, including the Pulitzer Prize’s Traveling Fellowship.
+She's an adjunct professor at Columbia University’s Graduate School of Journalism, where she graduated at the top of the 2020 class, receiving some of the institution’s highest awards, including the Pulitzer Prize Traveling Fellowship.

 During her time at Columbia, she served as co-president of the African Student Association, which spotlighted the intersection of journalism, press freedom, and the African diaspora.
-Omokha previously worked in digital media for CNN, NBC and Viacom and served in AmeriCorps in 2013.
+She previously worked in digital media for CNN, NBC, and Viacom and served in AmeriCorps in 2013.

 SELECT HONORS AND AWARDS